nopnop2002/Arduino-ESPAT-TCP/Flash_AT_firmware/README.md

 - AT-Firmware
 You can download from [here](https://github.com/espressif/ESP8266_NONOS_SDK/tags).
-The latest firmware may not support ESP01.
+Some firmware version does not support ESP01.
 So we flash version 3.0.4 and do an firmware update.
 The latest version is 3.0.5.
 ```